*Offer extended until 5 PM PDT September 29, 2017*

 Failure costs occurring after delivery or shipment of the product, and during or after furnishing of a service, to the customer.
 Examples are the costs of processing customer complaints, customer returns, warranty claims, and product recalls.

 TOTAL QUALITY COSTS

 The sum of the above costs.
 It represents the difference between the actual cost of a product or service, and what the reduced cost would be if there was no possibility of substandard service, failure of products, or defects in their manufacture.

 For most organizations, quality costs are hidden costs.
 Unless specific quality cost identification efforts have been undertaken, few accounting systems include provision for identifying quality costs.
 Because of this, unmeasured quality costs tend to increase.
 Poor quality impacts companies in two ways: higher cost and lower customer satisfaction.
 The lower satisfaction creates price pressure and lost sales, which results in lower revenues.
-The combination of higher cost and lower revenues eventually brings on a crisis that may threaten the very existence of the company.
+The combination of higher cost and lower revenues eventually brings a crisis that may threaten the very existence of the company.
 Rigorous cost of quality measurement is one technique for preventing such a crisis from occurring.
-Figure VI.38 illustrates the hidden cost concept.
+Fig. 8.2 illustrates the hidden cost concept.

 Figure 8.2.
 Hidden cost of quality and the multiplier effect.
 From Principles of Quality Costs, 2nd Edition p.
 11, Jack Campanella, Editor.
 Copyright © 1990 by ASQ Quality Press.

 Learn more about the Quality Management tools for process excellence in The Handbook for Quality Management (2013, McGraw-Hill) by Paul Keller and Thomas Pyzdek or their online Quality Management Study Guide.